Considerations in Changing the Work Schedules of Non-Exempt Employees

 • Develop a communication plan.
 How will you explain the business case and its implications?
 How will you communicate progress: company-wide meetings, newsletters, bulletin boards, emails, the company web site, flyers, handouts, banners, crew meetings, or something else?
 Keeping employees updated throughout the process is essential.

-• Announce the date of schedule change.
+• Announce the date of a schedule change.
 Will the change be made on a trial basis?
 If so, how long will it last?
 How will you decide whether to continue with the new schedule?
 When will other groups change?
 Establishing deadlines will demonstrate a commitment to change and alert employees who doubt that anything will happen.

 Many larger organizations have found that the use of an outside facilitator is helpful in managing the change process.
 A neutral party helps to avoid the appearance that management is manipulating the workforce into doing something they don’t want to do.
 Finding an expert with broad experience in navigating the pitfalls associated with changing schedules will ensure a smooth implementation.